Narwallets/sql-db-connection/README.md

-# SQL Utils Library
+# SQL DB Connection Library

-SQL Utils is a simple library for building SQL queries and managing database connections in a generic way supporting PostgreSQL and SQLite.
+SQL DB Connection is a simple library for building SQL queries and managing database connections in a generic way supporting PostgreSQL and SQLite.
 It provides utility functions to streamline database operations, making it easier to work with SQL in your applications.